-No matter where you live, if you own livestock, you also need to make sure you have registered with the Queensland Government as a biosecurity entity.
+No matter where you live, if you own livestock, horses, beehives (excluding native beehives) or more than 100 captive birds such as poultry or pigeons, you also need to make sure you have registered with the Queensland Government as a biosecurity entity.
 Registration helps Biosecurity Queensland to keep you informed in a pest or disease emergency.